drupol/registryonsteroids/README.md

 # Installation

-- Manually: download the module and its dependencies
+- Manually: download the module with required dependencies
 - Composer: `composer require drupal/registryonsteroids`
 - Drush: `drush en registryonsteroids`

 # Dependencies

 - [xautoload](https://www.drupal.org/project/xautoload)
-- If the contrib module "[Alternatives](https://www.drupal.org/project/alternatives)" is available, the user is able to choose between [xautoload](https://www.drupal.org/project/xautoload) or [registry_autoload](https://www.drupal.org/project/registry_autoload).
+- If the contrib module "[Alternatives](https://www.drupal.org/project/alternatives)" is available, the user is able to choose between the [xautoload](https://www.drupal.org/project/xautoload) or [registry_autoload](https://www.drupal.org/project/registry_autoload) PHP class loading suite.

 # More details

-When it comes to render a theme hook, through [a render array](https://www.drupal.org/docs/7/api/render-arrays/render-arrays-overview) or [the theme function](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x), the Drupal's 7 default behavior is to run a set of callbacks for preprocess and a set of callback for process in [a particular order](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x).
+When it comes to rendering a theme hook, through [a render array](https://www.drupal.org/docs/7/api/render-arrays/render-arrays-overview) or [the theme function](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x), the Drupal's 7 default behavior is to run a set of callbacks for preprocessing and a set of callbacks to be processed in [a particular order](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x).

-E.g. You're using the Bartik core theme and you want to render a `node` and add some variants like its bundle name and its view mode so you can use a specific template suggestion.
+E.g. You're using the Bartik core theme and you want to render a `node` using some new variants based on the bundle name and its view mode so you would be able to use specific template suggestion.

-Instead of using `theme('node', [...]);`, you will use a variation of the `node` theme hook: `theme('node__page__full', [...]);`.
+Instead of using `theme('node', [...]);`, you will be able to use added variant of the `node` theme hook like: `theme('node__page__full', [...]);`.

 Then, in your theme or module, you create a preprocess function: `[HOOK]_preprocess_node__page__full(&$variables, $hook);` to only alter variables of that specific theme hook variation.